ILLGrenoble/webx-engine/README.md

 Log in with any of the pre-defined users (mario, luigi, peach, toad, yoshi and bowser), the password is the same as the username.

-This will send the request to the WebX Router: the WebX Session Manager will authenticate the user and run Xorg and Xfce4 for the user; WebX Router then launches the locally-built webx-engine.
+This will send the request to the WebX Router: the user is authenticated and then Xorg and Xfce4 processes are run for the user; WebX Router then launches the locally-built webx-engine.
 You can debug the webx-engine process as described above by attaching to the process in the VSCode launch command.

 ## Design